hexie1995/hexie1995.github.io/about.md

 "I have hardly ever known a mathematician who was capable of reasoning." --Plato
 </p>

-I am a first-year PhD student at [Department of Mathematics at UNC Chapel Hill](https://math.unc.edu/) and my advisor is [Peter Mucha](http://mucha.web.unc.edu/).
+I am a second-year PhD student at [Department of Mathematics at UNC Chapel Hill](https://math.unc.edu/) and my advisor is [Peter Mucha](http://mucha.web.unc.edu/).
 I am interested in Network analysis, Community Detection, and Machine learning.
 I graudated from UCLA in 2019 with BS degree in Applied Mathematics.

 ## Fun fact